suzm10/wireless-imu-activity-tracking/README.md

 We used an Adafruit Feather nRF52840 Sense for the purposes of data collection, leveraging components such as its accelerometer, gyroscope, and analog-to-digital signal reading capabilities.

-While the format of the CSV output has evolved since the beginning (e.g. how the data in ``data2/`` lacks any velostat/weight readings and magnetometer readings), the final version reflected in ``velostat/`` has the following format:
+While the format of the CSV output has evolved since the beginning (e.g. how the data in ``data2/`` lacks any velostat/weight readings and magnetometer readings), the final version reflected in ``velostat/`` (barring the raw analog value not being converted to estimated weight) has the following format:

 ```
 nodeNum,timestamp,estWeight,accelX,accelY,accelZ,gyroX,gyroY,gyroZ,magX,magY,magZ